-Method of galvanizing Diameter of test mandrel expressed as a multiple of the wire diameter of
+Method of galvanizing expressed as test mandrel s a multiple of liameter of ≥ 1.5 mm

 Fully galvanized 4 6

 Normally galvanized 2 3

 5.2 Ductility test

 At the option of the manufacturer, the ductility of the rope wires is to be tested either by the reverse bend test or by the twisting test specified in a recognized standard, e.g. ISO 7801 or ISO 7800.
 All the wires constituting a strand taken from the rope are to be subjected to this test.
 The test is considered successful if at least 95 % of the wires withstand the bend or twisting test specified in the relevant standard without breaking